On this page

 On construction sites (including temporary sites), contractors and subcontractors must jointly provide the emergency response measures.
 Joint agreements relating to field of health and safety must be stated in the Health and Safety Plan.
 It is the responsibility of the person in charge of emergency response to make sure there is a sound emergency response plan.
 This plan must be in line with the Health and Safety Plan.

-Please note: If two or three of your employees are working at a private individual’s premises, this is also considered a construction site, but a Health and Safety Plan is not required in this situation.
+Please note: If two or three of your employees are working at a private individual’s premises, this is also considered a construction site.
+However, a Health and Safety Plan is not required in this situation.